 If the person with the concern has a difficulty discussing it with a particular member of staff, we will respect your views.
-In these cases, Mr Stewart James, will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, Mr Stewart James will refer you to another staff member.
+In these cases, the Executive Headteacher (or the complaints administrator if one if used), will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Executive Headteacher will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.